stakater-archive/StakaterCloudDocs-Archived/content/sre/tenant-operator/usecases/tenant.md

 EOF
 ```

-Bill checks if the new tenant is created and operational:
+Bill checks if the new tenant is created:

 ```bash
 kubectl get tenant bluesky